achilles-d/parser-compsci308/doc/DESIGN_PLAN.md

 - accessHelp()
     - This will display a help screen when a user accesses it on the toolbar

 The above methods are the general methods used in the Front-end API.
 This API communicates with the controllers like buttons to handle user inputs graphically.
 The most important aspect of this API is to ensure that no other part of the code can access these methods and change the information there.
-This API will fulfill the requirement of having the front end turtle and information panes reflect the changes occurring to the back end state.
+This API will fulfill the requirement of having the front end turtle and information panes reflect the changes occurring only in the front end.
+For example these change include changes that are specific only to the UI.
+The language used and the pen color do not have an effect on the back end state of the program.
+The back end turtle and the back end data holders like the variablehandler and the command history do not have use for this information.
+The help screen is also something that requires to attachment to the back end.
+This information is static and will not require any updates in the back end to be reflected here.
+The same can be said for the background color.
+This is UI specific and set by the user and so updates to the backend are not required from changing the background.

 #### Back-End Internal API: